1. Alcohol and Other Drugs.

 - Repeat offenses can result in the immediate and permanent loss of housing privileges in College residential facilities and the forfeiture of any potential rent refund due under the normal rent refund policy.

 Smoking is not permitted in any college-owned residential facility.
-Students found smoking in residence halls will face disciplinary action, which may include a $100 cleaning fee and/or removal from the residence halls.
-Students will be charged for any related maintenance or cleaning as the result of smoking in a residential facility.
+Students found smoking in residence halls will face disciplinary action, which may include a $100 fine and/or removal from the residence halls.
+In addition to the fine, students will be charged for any related maintenance or cleaning as the result of smoking in a residential facility.
 Smoking outside of a College Residence is permitted so long as the smoke does not affect residents inside the building.
 As a result, if you choose to smoke outside please smoke away from building entrances and windows.
 Privately-owned Greek Letter and Society Houses establish their own policies regarding smoking.
 This policy seeks to protect the health and comfort of non-smoking residents, while also providing options for those residents and guests who choose to smoke tobacco products.
 This policy empowers non-smoking residents to ask someone who is smoking to move to a different location if their smoke is bothersome.

 Next: Individual Room Policies